Google

 Launch of my new website skyrockets and gains me hero/legend status

-At this point, my site is still growing in popularity and expanding daily with new features making it more elaborate.
-As my readership grows, I am getting more and more great fan letters and testimonials of changed lives or heightened awareness resulting from my writings, photos, testimonials, and stories.
-And so I often get letters with statements such as:
+At this point, my site is growing in popularity and expanding daily.
+As my readership grows, I am getting more and more Fan Letters and Testimonials of changed lives and heightened awareness.
+See these quotes.
+Some have even declared me as:

 “Despite all the flak you get you are certainly an interesting character and probably the most famous (or infamous) self-made asian on the internet”